 Kimberly Y. Chainey, Associate General Counsel, Global M&A, Strategy and Innovation, Avis Budget Group, Inc.

 Proceed with Caution: Examining Legal Scrutiny of Autonomous Vehicles

-When it comes to autonomous vehicles, the early returns have decidedly uneven.
+When it comes to autonomous vehicles, the early returns have been decidedly uneven.
 In theory, self-driving cars connote a safer, more environmentally friendly, and ultimately more efficient use of time and energy in a world where population explosions and dwindling resources continue to define our future.
-But as this remarkable technology grows ever more mature, so have attendant legal issues—if not threatened legislative action—forced in-house counsel to prepare for turbulence.
+But as this remarkable technology grows ever more mature, so too have attendant legal issues—if not threatened legislative action—forced in-house counsel to prepare for turbulence.
 This conversation examines top concerns facing the automotive sector’s investment in highly automated vehicles (HAVs) and automated driving systems (ADS) today.
 Top discussion points include: